-- To identify individuals qualified to become Board members and to recommend that the Board select the director nominees for election at annual meetings of stockholders or for appointment to fill vacancies: - To recommend to the Board director nominees for each committee of the Board: - To advise the Board about appropriate composition of the Board and its committees; - To advise the Board about, develop and recommend to the Board appropriate corporate governance practices, principles and guidelines, and to assist the Board in implementing those practices; - To lead the Board in its annual review of the performance of the Board and its committees; and - To perform such other functions as the Board may assign to the committee from time to time.
+- To identify individuals qualified to become Board members and to recommend that the Board select the director nominees for election at annual meetings of stockholders or for appointment to fill vacancies; - To recommend to the Board director nominees for each committee of the Board; - To advise the Board about appropriate composition of the Board and its committees; - To advise the Board about, develop and recommend to the Board appropriate corporate governance practices, principles and guidelines, and to assist the Board in implementing those practices; - To lead the Board in its annual review of the performance of the Board and its committees; and - To perform such other functions as the Board may assign to the committee from time to time.

-From March 2019 through December 2019, the Nominating and Corporate Governance Committee consisted of Messrs.
-Amonett and Daerr and Ms. Sullivan, with Mr. Amonett serving as Chair and Ms. Foran joining as a fourth member effective upon her appointment to the Board in October 2019.
-From January 2020, the Nominating and Governance Committee consisted of Mr. Amonett and Mses.
+From January 2020 through present, the Nominating and Governance Committee consisted of Mr. Amonett and Mses.
 Foran and Sullivan, with Mr. Amonett serving as Chair.
-As noted previously, although Mr. Shanfelter continues to serve as a member of the Board, he stepped down from all committee assignments, from March 2019 through February, 2020, in order to serve an interim officer appointment.
-Currently, the members of the Nominating and Corporate Governance Committee are Mr. Amonett and Mses.
-Foran and Sullivan, with Mr. Amonett continuing to serve as Chair.
 The Board has determined that each member of this committee was independent as defined in the applicable rules of the NYSE during his or her period of service.
-The Nominating and Governance Committee met five (5) times during 2019.
+The Nominating and Governance Committee met four (4) times during 2020.

-Director Nominations by Stockholders.
-Any stockholder who wishes to recommend a nominee for director for the 2021 Annual Meeting of Company Stockholders must send written notice to the Corporate Secretary in accordance with instructions set forth below and later in this proxy statement under the caption "Submission of Stockholder Proposals for 2021 Annual Meeting."
+Director Nominations by Stockholders, Any stockholder who wishes to recommend a nominee for director for the 2022 Annual Meeting of Company Stockholders must send written notice to the Corporate Secretary in accordance with instructions set forth below and later in this proxy statement under the caption "Submission of Stockholder Proposals for 2022 Annual Meeting."